 Additionally, CBT can help patients suffering from long-term health complications.
 These include irritable bowel syndrome (IBS) and chronic fatigue syndrome (CFS).
 Although it won’t treat the physical symptoms brought about by these conditions, makes it easier to cope with them.

-CBT vs. Behavior Therapy: What’s the Difference?
+CBT vs. Behavior Treatment: What’s the Difference?

 CBT, on the other hand, aims to change a patient’s inner beliefs and thoughts to achieve a positive outlook.
-Unlike Behavior therapy, it takes negative actions into consideration and uses them to find a solution.
+Unlike Behavior treatment, it takes negative actions into consideration and uses them to find a solution.
 Also, CBT doesn’t include a reward system.

 What Can You Expect in a CBT Session?